Azure/azure-webjobs-sdk-extensions/README.md

 |master|[![Build status](https://ci.appveyor.com/api/projects/status/5mqrok4j3l89cnvx/branch/master?svg=true)](https://ci.appveyor.com/project/appsvc/azure-webjobs-sdk-extensions/branch/master)|

-This repo contains binding extensions for the **Azure WebJobs SDK**.
+This repo contains binding extensions for the **Azure WebJobs SDK**, which support both [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) and [Azure Web Jobs](https://docs.microsoft.com/azure/app-service/web-sites-create-web-jobs).
 See the [Azure WebJobs SDK repo](https://github.com/Azure/azure-webjobs-sdk) for more information.
-The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** [nuget package](http://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions). **Note**: some of the extensions in this repo (like SendGrid, etc.) live in their own separate nuget packages following a standard naming scheme (e.g. Microsoft.Azure.WebJobs.Extensions.SendGrid).
+The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** [NuGet package](http://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions).

+>**Note**: some of the extensions in this repo (like SendGrid, etc.) live in their own separate NuGet packages, following a standard naming scheme (e.g. Microsoft.Azure.WebJobs.Extensions.SendGrid).
 Also note that some of the features discussed here or in the wiki may still be in **pre-release**.
 To access those features you may need to pull the very latest pre-release packages from our "nightlies" package feed ([instructions here](https://github.com/Azure/azure-webjobs-sdk/wiki/%22Nightly%22-Builds)).

 The [wiki](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki) contains information on how to **author your own binding extensions**.
 See the [Binding Extensions Overview](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview) for more details.
 A [sample project](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Program.cs) is also provided that demonstrates the bindings in action.